localstack/docs/content/en/get-started/_index.md

 - This command loads all services provided by LocalStack, they will however be started on the first request reaching this service.

 - By default, LocalStack uses the image tagged `latest` that is cached on your machine, and will **not** pull the latest image automatically from Docker Hub (i.e., the image needs to be pulled manually if needed).

-- On MacOS you may have to run `TMPDIR=/private$TMPDIR localstack start --docker` if `$TMPDIR` contains a symbolic link that cannot be mounted by Docker.

 - From 2020-07-11 onwards, the default image `localstack/localstack` in Docker Hub refers to the "light version", which has some large dependency files like Elasticsearch removed (and lazily downloads them, if required).
 (Note that the `localstack/localstack-light` image alias may get removed in the future).
 In case you need the full set of dependencies, the `localstack/localstack-full` image can be used instead.
 Please also refer to the [`USE_LIGHT_IMAGE` environment variable]({{< ref "configuration#core" >}}).